Drupal entered the e-commerce business 20 years ago, making it the oldest PrestaShop competitor.

 - Drupal is slowly dying, so you better check out WordPress or similar solutions for content management.

-- PrestaShop is a fantastic go-to platform for online ecommerce business.
+- PrestaShop is a fantastic go-to platform for online e-commerce businesses.